MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

 ## Clean up

-If you've finished exploring Azure AI Foundry, you should delete the resources you’ve created to avoid unnecessary Azure costs.
+If you've finished exploring Azure AI Foundry, you should delete the resources you've created to avoid unnecessary Azure costs.

 - Navigate to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.
 - In the Azure portal, on the **Home** page, select **Resource groups**.